-This policy has been developed in accordance with the principles established by the Children Acts 1989 and 2004; the Education Act 2002, and in line with government publications: ‘Working Together to Safeguard Children’ 2013, Revised Safeguarding Statutory Guidance 2 ‘Framework for the Assessment of Children in Need and their Families’ 2000, ‘What to do if You are Worried a Child is Being Abused’ 2003.
-The guidance reflects, ‘Keeping Children Safe in Education’ 2016.
+This policy has been developed in accordance with the principles established by the Children Acts 1989 and 2004; the Education Act 2002, and in line with government publications: ‘Working Together to Safeguard Children’ 2018, Revised Safeguarding Statutory Guidance 2 ‘Framework for the Assessment of Children in Need and their Families’ 2000, ‘What to do if You are Worried a Child is Being Abused’ 2015.
+The guidance reflects, ‘Keeping Children Safe in Education’ 2022.

-We recognise that all adults, including temporary staff (1), volunteers and governors, have a full and active part to play in protecting our pupils from harm, and that the child’s welfare is our paramount concern.
+We recognise that all adults, including temporary staff (1), volunteers and trustees, have a full and active part to play in protecting our pupils from harm, and that the child’s welfare is our paramount concern.

 All staff believe that our school should provide a caring, positive safe and stimulating environment that promotes the social, physical and moral development of the individual child.

 (1) Wherever the word “staff” is used, it covers ALL staff on site, including ancillary supply and self-employed staff, contractors, volunteers working with children etc., and trustees.

 - Safeguarding and Child Protection Policy and Procedures